Skip to Main Content

 The General may be a good fit for high-risk drivers who have trouble finding coverage elsewhere.
 However, The General has a high number of complaints from the National Association of Insurance Commissioners (NAIC), indicating that customers may have issues with the company’s customer service, billing or claim handling.

-The General offers standard coverage types, several discounts and an online chat option for more convenient customer service, but the carrier falls short when it comes to endorsements.
+The General offers standard car insurance coverage types, several discounts and an online chat option for more convenient customer service, but the carrier falls short when it comes to add-ons.
 Additionally, The General is not included in J.D.
-Power customer satisfaction studies and the carrier has a high National Association of Insurance Commissioners (NAIC) Complaint Index, indicating that some customers are not satisfied with the service.
+Power customer satisfaction studies and the carrier has a high National Association of Insurance Commissioners (NAIC) Complaint Index, indicating that some customers are not satisfied with the level of service they receive.

-The General may be a good provider for some high-risk drivers as it advertises competitive coverage options for drivers with bad credit, a lapse in coverage or a poor driving record.
+The General may be a good provider for some high-risk drivers as it is a nonstandard carrier with more affordable rates and coverage options for drivers with poor credit, a lapse in coverage, license suspensions or a poor driving record.
+This carrier also offers SR-22 filing, non-owner insurance and roadside assistance in select states through Nation Safe Drivers.

 Pros and cons of The General car insurance

-Comparing pros and cons for various auto insurance companies you're considering may help you narrow down your choices.
+Comparing the pros and cons of the various auto insurance companies you're considering may help you narrow down your choices.
 Here are some of the key perks and drawbacks we identified with The General auto insurance:

 Pros